0xFFrancesco/Learning-and-Courses/README.md

 This is a **BIGGG** repo with all the code related to the courses I attended, this code is not intended to go live.

-Tech stuff 👾, code is related to courses mainly about:
+Now techy stuff 👾.
+The code is related to courses mainly about:

 - Front-end
     - React ⚛️